 Section highlightProject pipeline update - December 2013

 This Wales Infrastructure Investment Plan annex highlights planned investments and potential procurement opportunities.

 The amount of funding allocated to Welsh Government Departments for 2014-15 is £14.9bn.Learn more »

 - Statistics & Research

 See the schedule for all statistics and research releases.

 Wildlife and Countryside Act Licences

-We have reviewed General Licences in Wales to reduce bureaucracy.
-They should allow people to carry out most protected species activities without needing a personal licence.
+General licences allow people to carry out most protected species activities without needing a personal licence.

 Current licences (valid from 01 January 2013)